webitproff/cot-multistore/README.md

 - `mstoreprice` — prices and currencies
 - `mstoreuserproducts` — lists of sellers and their products on the site

+---
+At the moment, the source code is being refactored and adapted for compatibility with PHP 8.4+, and therefore there may be various kinds of bugs and errors during the use of the Multistore build.
+All of them are quite easy to fix and solve, do not be afraid of them and give up if you do not understand something.
+Write about all the errors and bugs in the Multistore website assembly on the support forum and you will be the first to learn about their debugging.
-For any errors or questions, please post on the "Multistore" support forum [here](https://abuyfile.com/ru/forums/mstore).
+**For any errors or questions, please post on the "Multistore" support forum [here](https://abuyfile.com/ru/forums/mstore).**

 19 Aug 2025
 ---